alexmolas/alexmolas.github.io/_posts/2023-08-18-how-far-can-you-jump.md

   <img src="/docs/swing/max_distance.svg" alt="Traveled distance as a function of jumping time" width="500" class="center" />
 </figure>

-For example, if $T=20s$, which seems like a reasonable value to make the sport interesting, one would expect to achieve $d=1m$.
+For example, if $T=20s$, which seems like a reasonable value to make the sport interesting, one would expect to achieve $d\approx 2m$.

 # Conclusion

 Well, that's all for today.
 In this post, I've presented a new Olympic sport that consists of pumping on a swing during a given amount of time and then jumping and trying to achieve the maximum distance.
-With the parameters used in my simulations, I would expect the world record to be around one meter.
+With the parameters used in my simulations, I would expect the world record to be around two meters.

 The analysis presented here is full of simplifications.
 Here I list some of the ones I'm aware of